-1. disciples- Gr. mathetes

-John 8:31

-2. remembered- Gr. mnaomai

-a.
-You cannot remember what you have not first heard, which has entered your mind and heart.
-The Holy Spirit will bring back to your memory all that the Lord has spoken and revealed to you.
-John 14:26

-3. written- Gr. grapho

-- a.
-This shows that the disciples had put God's Word in their heart - b.
-We also need to remember what was written when we go about our day.
+- A. Then His disciples remembered that it was written, - 1. disciples- Gr. mathetes - a.
+Here we see a hallmark of a disciple of Jesus.
+It is that they will remember the Word of God and let that direct their lives.
+John 8:31 - 2. remembered- Gr. mnaomai - a.
+You can't remember what you have not first heard and has entered into your mind and heart.
+The Holy Spirit will bring back to your remembrance all that the Lord has told you and revealed to you.
+John 14:26 - 3. written- Gr. grapho - a.
+This shows that the disciples had put God's Word in their heart. - b.
+We also need to remember what was written when we go throughout our day.